 You also want to identify influencers – but be sure they’re helping keep the conversation positive.

-Success is never guaranteed with any campaign, but you want to stack the deck in your favor as much as you can.
-Then follow along in real-time to make any course corrections dictated by your social listening.
+Success is never guaranteed with any campaign, but you want to stack the deck in your favor as much as you can, so speaking to audiences on social sites, blogs and forums where they’re participating, beyond the top spots, is always wise.
+As is creating promotions that cater to your up and coming audiences, as well as those already solidly established.
+Then follow along in real-time to make any course corrections – or product launches – as dictated by your social listening.

 - Identify topics/trends consumers care most about for the meat of your campaign